This post was created as in partnership with Imperial Sugar. All thoughts and opinions are 100% my own.

 • Ice cream sandwiches: Use these to make the most delicious fall-flavored ice cream sandwiches!
 Vanilla ice cream is an obvious winner, but consider using butter pecan, maple nut, cinnamon, or chocolate ice cream as well!
 Just soften the ice cream slightly, place a scoop on one cookie, then top with another and stick them back in the freezer for a couple of hours to set.
 The pumpkin snickerdoodles are soft enough that they won’t break your teeth trying to bite into the ice cream sandwich!

-• Surprise center: Another good option is to stick a rolo or fun-size snickers in the center of each snickerdoodle and wrap the dough around it before baking.
+• Surprise center: Another good option is to stick a Rolo or fun-size Snickers in the center of each snickerdoodle and wrap the dough around it before baking.

 Puffy, crackled tops of pumpkin snickerdoodle cookies.